CompTIA Network+ (N10-008)

 Passing the CompTIA Network+ exam and earning a certification shows prospective employers that you have the ability and knowledge to oversee important and proprietary networks in light of current best practices.
 Network+ is a vendor-neutral networking certification that is recognized and preferred worldwide, and it will provide you with access to career opportunities that you won't have without it.
 This certification demonstrates industry-recognized proof of achievement and provides added opportunities for career advancement.

 How Long Does It Take to Get a Network Plus Certification?

 A CompTIA certification is well-known and globally recognized in 120 countries.
 When you have a Network+ certification from CompTIA, your credentials will be among the most sought-after all around the world.
 It's a certification that greatly enhances career opportunities for anyone who holds it.
 That's why it's important that you thoroughly prepare for the certification exam.
 Studying hard and taking a Network+ training course will ensure that you have the knowledge of the concepts needed to pass the exam with flying colors.
 How long exam prep takes varies depending on each individual.
 Some of the factors that affect the timing are:

 - how long you have been working with networks

-- how much work experience you have
+- how much network experience you have

 - how much time you have to study daily or weekly

-- how long your training course is
+- how long your network training course is

 What Types of Jobs Will CompTIA Network+ Certification Prepare Me For?